 Generally considered to offer the most robust and flexible method for multidimensional probability density estimation, Artificial Neural Networks (ANNs) represent a new paradigm to tackle this complex problem.
 Initial ANN applications to CFF extraction were reported in~\cite{Moutarde:2019tqa,Kumericki:2019mgk,Grigsby:2020auv} using standard supervised NN architectures.
 The systematic application of AI to the extraction of multidimensional structure functions is currently in its initial stages.
-Possibly the most crucial aspect of these methods is the treatment of uncertainties and their propagation from direct experimental observables (such as cross sections and asymmetries) to the densities of physics interest (such as the distributions of electric charge or forces).
-With emerging JLab $12$~GeV data and beyond from various experimental sources, a suite of ML technologies will need to be explored to properly assess the optimal deep neural network architectures with proper treatment of uncertainty through robust UQ techniques.
+A crucial aspect of these methods is the treatment of uncertainties and their propagation from direct experimental observables (such as cross sections and asymmetries) to the densities of physics interest (such as the distributions of electric charge or forces).
+With emerging JLab $12$~GeV data and beyond from various experimental sources, a suite of ML technologies will need to be explored to properly assess the optimal deep neural network architectures with proper treatment of uncertainty through robust uncertainty quantification (UQ) techniques such as Bayesian NN methods to quantify and separate model-dependent errors and ensembling techniques.
 This ML strategy can also be systematically extended to extract the subleading CFFs once leading twist CFFs have been extracted with controlled uncertainties. in the future which is, in part, made a more tangible goal once we have a better extraction of the leading ones.